AI-generated transcript of City Council 10-01-24

 [SPEAKER_14]: Yes.

-[Hurtubise]: Councilor Lazzaro?
+[Adam Hurtubise]: Councilor Lazzaro?
 Yes.
 Councilor Luebman?
 Yes.
 Councilor Scarpelli is briefly absent.
-Councilor San Buenaventura?
+Councilor Tseng?
+President Bears??
 Yes.
 Councilor Bears?

 [Bears]: Thanks.
 We'll go to members of the council first.
 Anyone from the council have any comments on this paper?
 I do.
 Councilor Scarpelli.